-This study of the major symbolic themes in the Book of Revelation has demonstrated a certain level of organization in the variety of its imagery.
-These themes represent messianic redemption in ways reminiscent of the redemption of the Israelites from Egypt and shape the Book of Revelation as the new Torah of the Messiah.

-However, the symbolism of the text is not just for establishing links with the Old Testament, or showing how the OT is fulfilled by Jesus Christ, but as indicated above it helps to provide the background, or setting, in which the literal sense of the text must be understood.
+This study of the major symbolic themes in the book of Revelation has demonstrated a certain level of organization in the variety of its imagery.
+These themes represent messianic redemption in ways reminiscent of the redemption of the Israelites from Egypt and shape the book of Revelation as the new Torah of the Messiah.
+However, the symbolism of the text is not just for establishing links with the OT, or showing how the OT is fulfilled by Jesus Christ, but as indicated above it helps to provide the background, or setting, in which the literal sense of the text must be understood.
 The finding of a symbolic theme that embraces all the visions of the book is therefore of particular significance.
 The theme of the heavenly temple and its liturgy not only provides that dominant symbolic framework that gives order to, and maintains the unity of, the variety of visions related in the text, but it also qualifies as the hermeneutical lens through which the various parts of the text can be understood as a whole.
-This is the dominant theme or 'organizing principle' that interpreters require in order to understand the relation of the parts to the whole, and vice versa.
-The liturgical dimension of this dominant symbolical theme is also of particular value in establishing the temporal organization of the various visions in the book.
+This, we propose, is the dominant theme or 'organizing principle' which interpreters require in order to understand the relation of the parts to the whole, and vice versa.
+It would be surprising if this discovery did not carry certain implications, though there is little space to discuss them here.
+Let it suffice to briefly mention three: